htetpaihtun/docker-for-my-friends/chapter-6/README.md

 - Run a one-off command on a service

 Fig was a powerful tool, created by a company called Orchard.
-Docker, Inc. accquired Orchard, the company and re-branded Fig as Docker Compose.
+Docker, Inc. accquired Orchard and re-branded Fig as Docker Compose.

 ---